 Introduction

 Oracle constantly introduces new Exadata Platforms providing higher performance, lower latency, extended storage, and optimized software and networking.
-The latest Exadata X9M generation is available on-premises, cloud@customer, and public cloud.
+The Exadata X9M generation is available on-premises, cloud@customer, and public cloud.
 AND, it comes at the same price as the previous generation!!!
 It is as simple as this:

 higher performance + same price = reduced cost